The airline electronics ban is already causing confusion and frustration

 They're wary of lost items

 Tugbek Olek, a Turkish entrepreneur, attends the E3 Expo in Los Angeles every June and brings a lot of electronics.
-He says he doubts he'll go this year if the ban remains in place.
-"We're not going to check-in 20K worth of electronics," he said.
+He said he doubts he'll go this year if the ban remains in place.
+"We're not going to check in 20K worth of electronics," he said.

-Others said they too are concerned their electronic items may be lost, stolen, or damaged if they're checked in.
+Warren, an employee at a New York-based travel agency, said his high-end clients are very upset.
+CNN is not using Warren's full name because he was not authorized by his company to speak with the media.

+"One concern is they are not going to be able to work," he said by phone.

 They just have a lot of questions

-Dozens of travelers have contacted us asking if they are going to be impacted.
+Dozens of travelers have contacted us asking if they are going to be affected.
 "I have a connecting flight through Dubai, will I be affected?"
-"I'm a US citizen does this apply to me?"
+"I'm a US citizen.
+Does this apply to me?"
 "I never check in luggage, am I going to have to check in a bag just for my laptop?

-For some answers check out our story on what you need to know.
+For some answers, check out our story on what you need to know.

 Share your story: WhatsApp or iMessage us at +1-347-322-0415